- Sun & Tan

-When it comes to sunscreen there are a lot of misconceptions flying about, so it’s about time we set the record straight.
+When it comes to sunscreen there are a lot of misconceptions flying about.
 If you need help separating the facts from fiction before you buy your next bottle, then check out this list of the most popular myths surrounding sun protection – we’ll unravel the real truth.

-MYTH: If you have dark or olive skin, you don’t need to wear sun shield.
+MYTH: If you have dark or olive skin, you don’t need to wear sun protection.

-FACT: Skimping on the sun cream is something that most olive and dark-skinned beauties think they can get away with.
+Skimping on the sun cream is something that those with dark or olive complexions think they can get away with.
 While a strong skin pigment and natural ‘built-in’ SPF may mean that you are less likely to suffer with sunburn, it doesn’t mean that you are completely immune to sun damage.

-Even though those with higher melanin levels have a better chance at blocking UVB rays (the ones that burn you), unfortunately, there is still room for damaging UVA rays to run riot on your skin – it’s these rays that you need to protect yourself from.
+Even though those with higher melanin levels have a better chance at blocking UVB rays (the ones that burn you), unfortunately, there is still room for damaging UVA rays to take a toll on your skin – it’s these rays that you need to protect yourself from.
 They’re the main cause of skin ageing, wrinkles and skin cancer so, no matter what tone you are, an SPF is essential.

 MYTH: You can’t tan if you wear sun block.

-FACT: I think we can all admit that we’ve tried to dodge the sun shield in fear that we won’t achieve a golden glow, but, contrary to popular belief, sunscreen doesn’t actually stop you from getting a tan.
+We can all admit that we’ve tried to dodge applying sunscreen in fear that we won’t achieve a golden glow but, contrary to popular belief, sunscreen doesn’t actually stop you from getting a tan.

 In fact, you might be surprised to learn that the real reason we turn darker in the sun is because our body is attempting to protect our skin and block penetrative rays from harming us.